ShanxinYuan/shanxinyuan.github.io/_pages/vacancies.md

 In addition, multiple fully funded PhD studentships will be available on a regular basis.

-1. China Scholarship Council (CSC) Scholarships​, for Chinese applicants
+1. [China Scholarship Council (CSC) Scholarships​] (https://www.qmul.ac.uk/scholarships/items/queen-mary-csc-phd-scholarships.html), for Chinese applicants.

 2. DeepMind PhD scholarships​, for applicants identifying as female and/or are of Black ethnicity